Interested in renting a townhouse at April’s Grove? For April’s Grove eligibility information please click here.

 New Rental Housing: April’s Grove

-The property will be developed over the next several years.
-Jim Nelson, the prior owner, said “Betsy and I are happy that this property will be serving a community purpose.
+Jim Nelson, the prior owner of the property, said “Betsy and I are happy that this property will be serving a community purpose.
 “There is a real need for more affordable rental housing on Orcas Island.”
 The Nelsons have retained ownership of the adjoining orchard, which will remain as open space.
 When developed, a stormwater drainage tank will be located under the orchard.